the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-tech.md

 It will be important to share and highlight any information to attendees about what to expect during a technical incident.

-It may be helpful to assign multiple hosts for your online sessions.
+It is advised to assign multiple hosts for your online sessions.
 This will allow the session to continue in the event that one host experiences a technical outage.

 ```{tip}
 For in-person events, consider packing spare adaptors cables and chargers for different types of laptops and devices.